niccokunzmann/open-web-calendar/README.md

 I also want to be in control over who knows the people who visit the site and not pass everything to Google.
 This is a solution in my case which I share with the world.
-You are free to use it or deploy your own.
+You are free to use it or deploy your own, modify or share it.
 It works offline and in company networks, too.

 Features
 - Embedded calendar